 Hello!
-My name is Laura Morris and this is my seventh year to be teaching under the leadership of Dr. Martha D'Amico at Madison Crossing Elementary School.
+My name is Laura Morris and this is my eighth year to be teaching under the leadership of Dr. Martha D'Amico at Madison Crossing Elementary School.
 GO MAVS!!!

 I want to officially "Welcome you to First grade!"
 We are going to have a great time this year as we develop our reading, writing, and use of numbers.
 We are partners in your child's education.
 By working together, we can ensure that your child has a successful learning experience this year.
 I will communicate your child's progress through: a weekly newsletter (telling about class events, any reminders, test items, homework, and skills that are being focused on for that week), calls home or emails, parent/teacher conferences in the Fall and Spring (if necessary), signed paper folders (each Tuesday or Wednesday), as well as report cards.
 Communication is key, so if you have any concerns or questions during the year, please call the school, email me, or send a note in your child's take-home folder.
 First grade students will be given Math homework (2-3 times a week), spelling words to practice nightly, and a book-in-a-bag (3-4 times a week) to read to a parent/guardian.
 I would also encourage you to have your child write during the week as well, whether it is helping you with a grocery list, practicing on readable handwriting, sending a thank you note or letter to a friend or family member, or writing their own story to share at the dinner table.
 Please help make school a priority by spending time together working on these activities/homework with your child.
 It will help reinforce what is being taught at school on a daily basis.